finance calculator

 Deep dive

 Use this rent increase calculator to see your new rent, monthly change, and effective percent increase.
-Enter your current rent and either a percent or dollar hike to compare renewal offers.
+Enter your current rent and either a percent or dollar hike to compare renewal offers and gauge affordability.

-It’s a quick way to evaluate affordability, negotiate, and understand how a flat increase translates to a percentage compared to local market trends.
+It’s a quick way to translate landlord proposals into clear numbers and understand how a flat increase translates to a percentage compared to local market trends or rent caps.

 FAQs